tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 The DTLS peers determine whether incoming and outgoing messages need to use the new record format, i.e., the record format containing the CID.
-The new record format and the CID content type is only used once encryption is enabled.
+The new record format with the the tls12_cid content type is only used once encryption is enabled.
 Plaintext payloads never use the new record type and the CID content type.

-For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format and the new content type defined in {{dtls-record12}} MUST be used.
+For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format with the tls12_cid content type defined in {{dtls-record12}} MUST be used.

-When transmitting a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.
+When transmitting a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.

 For receiving, if the tls12_cid content type is set, then the CID is used to look up